 The Data Memory is subdivided into several sectors, all of which are implemented in 8-bit wide Memory.

-Each of the Data Memory sectors is categorized into two types, the Special Purpose Data Memory and the General Purpose Data Memory.
+Each of the Data Memory sectors is generally categorized into two types, the Special Purpose Data Memory and the General Purpose Data Memory.
+However, the Data Memory Sector 4 is reserved for the LCD display data.

 The address range of the Special Purpose Data Memory for the device is from 00H to 7FH while the General Purpose Data Memory address range is from 80H to FFH.

-Switching between the different Data Memory sectors is achieved by setting the Memory Pointers to the correct value if using the indirect addressing method.
-The start address of the Data Memory for the device is the address 00H.
+Switching between the different Data Memory sectors is achieved by properly setting the Memory Pointers to correct value if using the indirect addressing method.

-Special Purpose Data Memory General Purpose Data Memory Available Sectors Capacity Sector: Address 0, 1 2048×8 0: 80H~FFH 1: 80H~FFH : 15: 80H~FFH
+Special Purpose Data Memory General Pui pose Data Memory LCD Data Memory Located Sectors Capacity Sector: Address Capacity Sector: Address 0, 1 2048×8 0: 80H~FFH 1: 80H~FFH : 15: 80H~FFH 46×8 4: 00H~2DH